Table of Contents

-- Adjust your payment terms: Ask your provider whether you can qualify for any discounts by changing the way you pay.
+- Adjust your payment terms: Ask your provider whether you’ll qualify for any discounts on your renters insurance if you change the way you pay.
 Many companies offer discounts for paying your premiums upfront in one lump sum instead of on a monthly basis, or by paying via electronic funds transfer (EFT) directly from your checking account instead of a credit card transaction.

 When you move to a new address or state that your insurer covers

 When you move, you can transfer your policy with you instead of canceling it, as long as your insurance company provides coverage in your new location.
 Taking your policy with you is a lot less hassle than buying a new one, and it saves you from paying cancellation fees.